 As an author, one of the options (and benefits) of publishing through Amazon’s Kindle Direct Publishing (KDP) Select program is that you have access to promotional tools and the opportunity to be selected for special promotions that Amazon occasionally runs.

-If you make your eBook exclusive to the Kindle Store, which is a requirement when you enroll your book in KDP Select, the book will also be included in Kindle Unlimited (KU) and the Kindle Owners’ Lending Library (KOLL).
+If you make your eBook exclusive to the Kindle Store, which is a requirement when you enroll your book in KDP Select, the book will also be included in Kindle Unlimited (KU).
 As an author, joining KDP and having this level of access to millions of readers, could build your platform in several ways.

 Here’s how KDP Select benefits authors that enroll:

 1. Brings in hundreds or thousands of new leads and scales up your subscriber list.
 Amazon doesn’t share email data with authors so you don’t know who is buying your books.
 Offer a free giveaway in your books and you can ask readers to sign up for your list.
 It is the start of their journey with you.